Battle of Athos: Maneuvers before the battle

-On 27 June, Senyavin decided to try and approach the Ottoman fleet by sailing to the west side Lemnos where there was less current.
+On 27 June, Senyavin decided to try to approach the Ottoman fleet by sailing to the west side Lemnos where there was less current.
 When Senyavin made that move, Seyid Ali and his entire taskforce bore down on Tenedos, bombarding the fortifications and a brig in the harbor.
 A failed attempt was also made to put a land force on the north side of island.
 After four hours of bombardment, the Ottoman fleet disengaged and drew off to a position between Tenedos and the Asiatic shore.
 Over the course of the next two days the Ottoman fleet returned to Tenedos two times to bombard the fortifications and land their marines.
 At 8 am on 29 June, Seyid Ali’s taskforce sighted Senyavin and the Russian fleet approaching from the north.
 The Turks ceased their bombardment of Tenedos and took their only course of escape fleeing west toward Lemnos.

 Upon reaching Tenedos, Senyavin used the next two days to reprovision his fleet and to hunt down and destroy Turkish small craft remaining in the vicinity.
 Aware that the Ottoman task force had taken a western course when it sailed from Tenedos, Senyavin and the Russian fleet of 10 battleships departed their naval base on 30 June in a northerly direction continuing to block the access to the Dardanelles.
 At the end of the day, the Russian fleet had reached a point six miles north of Lemnos.
 Early the next morning, Senyavin sighted Seyid Ali’s taskforce to the west of Lemnos and immediately moved to attack.